List of county roads in Lee County, Florida: County Road 78

 County Road 78 exists in two sections that were both formerly State Road 78.
 The western section runs along Pine Island Road from SR 78 / CR 765 / CR 884 in Cape Coral to CR 767 in Pine Island Center, and the eastern section runs along North River Road from SR 31 in North Fort Myers to the Hendry County line in Alva, continuing east into Hendry County.

 County Road 78A

 County Road 78A is Pondella Road from SR 78 in Cape Coral to U.S. Route 41 Business in North Fort Myers.
 It provides a quicker way for motorists traveling east on SR 78 to access Downtown Fort Myers.
 The road was known as SR 78A before 1980.

 County Road 765

 County Road 765 is Burnt Store Road in northwest Cape Coral.

 Route description

 Burnt Store Road begins in northwest Cape Coral at an intersection with Pine Island Road (SR 78/CR 78) and Veterans Parkway (CR 884).
 From here, it heads north as a four-lane divided roadway with a wide median.
-Ater its intersection with Van Buren Parkway, Burnt Store Road is reduced to a two-lane divided road and it continues north.
+After its intersection with Van Buren Parkway, Burnt Store Road is reduced to a two-lane divided road and it continues north.
 It passes the community of Burnt Store Marina before crossing into Charlotte County, where it continues north to Punta Gorda.